syntalos/edlio/docs/examples.rst

 Simple EDL reading example
 ==========================

+This code snippet reads an EDL collection that has a `generic-camera` dataset containing a camera video in a `videos` EDL group.

+If the camera data has time-sync information in the `tsync` format, the timing data is loaded automatically and provided as value in ``frame.time``.

 .. code-block:: python

     import sys
     import edlio
     import cv2 as cv

     # load our data collection
     dcoll = edlio.load('/path/to/edl/dataset/directory')